Research ShortcutsMap Searches

 "Home of Record" Curriculum Examines Primary Sources Related to Vietnam War

-Educators who are looking for a powerful Civics lesson to end the school year will find the discussion and research activities outlined in HistoryLink's new curriculum, "Home of Record," particularly relevant.
+Educators who are looking for a powerful Civics lesson will find the discussion and research activities outlined in HistoryLink's curriculum, "Home of Record," particularly relevant.

 In April 2015 the streets of downtown Seattle were filled with concerned citizens demonstrating their support for an increase in the minimum wage.
 The right to peaceably assemble is provided for by the First Amendment to the U.S. Constitution, and such demonstrations have always been an effective way for the public to make known its opinions about the decisions, actions, or policies of local, state, and national government.

-It seems impossible, but soon we will be observing the 50th anniversary of the Vietnam War.
-An official nationwide commemoration is being planned by the United States government and Department of Defense for 2015 through 2018.
+An official nationwide commemoration of America's involvement is being planned by the United States government and the Department of Defense.
 Special events and projects will be developed to bring awareness of the sacrifices made by veterans and their families and to the contributions made by those on the home front.